 The two methods outlined above allow you to hang a heavy bag from a tree with relative ease.
 The bag can be put up and taken down with ease.
 They’re both secure, provided the branch itself is strong enough and both these methods avoid any damage to the tree itself.

-Can you leave a heavy bag outside?
+Can you fill a punching bag with water?